AnupamRoy2191/Terraform-backend-resource/README.md

 # Terraform Backend Resource Provisioning

-This project provisions the backend infrastructure required for managing Terraform state files.
+This project provisions the backend infrastructure required for managing Terraform state files on azure cloud.
 It includes the creation of:

 - An **Azure Resource Group**
 - A **Storage Account** within that group